stackbit-projects/superb-aluminum-91875/content/pages/pricing.md

       - title: Personal
         price: $249/m
         details: >-
           Perfect for one, healthey person!
-With 10 lbs / 5 kg of freshly picked produce, 2 artisan cheeses and 3 cured meats, you will be set for a week's worth of healthy meals and snacks.
+With 10 lbs of freshly picked produce, 2 artisan cheeses and 3 cured meats, you will be set for a week's worth of healthy meals and snacks.
         actions: